saddieeiddas/cu-events/README.md

 -----------------------
 Let us look at another possible grouping of events, the chat events.
 Unlike the character, enemytarget and friendlytarget events where having a single data structure passed for each triggering of the event, for chat events, it makes more sense to send different data depending on the type of event, so with that in mind, here is an example implementation of the chat event group **Note: this is just an example**

-To add a new event group, such as handlesChat ("chat") follow these steps:
+To add a new event group, such as handlesChat ('chat') follow these steps:

 **Step 1:** In ```src/ts/actions/main.ts``` add a new reflux action for Chat like this: